Fraternity and Sorority Chapter Facility Fire Safety

 1) The Monthly FSC and 2) The Anuual FSC.

 The Monthly FSC must be fully completed each month by the responsible chapter officer.
 Upon completion, the President, Risk Management Chair, and House Manager must sign off on the document, thereby verifying its authenticity.
-Monthly FSCs are due to the Office of Student Programs no later than the 5th of each month.
+Monthly FSCs are due to the ISE no later than the 5th of each month.
 Monthly FSCs include checks of the emergency lighting system, individual room smoke detectors, the main fire system, and checks of minor code infractions such as exit blockages, outlet cover damages, extension cords, and flammable materials.
 There is also room on the Monthly FSC to indicate fire drills, inspections, and repairs/checks that have been completed during that month.

 Monthly Fire Safety Checklist Documentation Form